6 Ways To Boost Your Nutrition Now

 According to the Mayo Clinic, fiber makes you feel full and regulates your digestive system, which can help you lose weight if that’s what you are looking for.
 A high-fiber diet has also been shown to lower your cholesterol.
 It can even help you regulate your blood sugar levels.
 That’s why fruits and veggies are perfect for when you’re feeling hangry

-So if you want to boost your nutrition and overall health, hit the farmer’s market!
-Strolling through the booths can be a fun date or outing with friends, too.
-You get some fresh air, support local businesses, and get some yummy, fresh food, too.
+So, if you want to boost your nutrition and overall health, hit the farmer’s market!
+Strolling through the booths can be a fun date or outing with friends.
+You Healthme fresh air, support local businesses, and get some yummy food.

 Though frozen food often gets a bad rap, it can be even better for you than fresh produce.
-It is picked and frozen at the peak of its ripeness, which is when nutrient levels are highest.
+It is picked and frozen at the peak of its ripeness when nutrient levels are highest.
 And if the convenience of frozen gets you to eat more veggies rather than turning to takeout, that’s a win!
 (ABC News)

 3. Avoid Mindless Eating

 If you really want to boost your nutrition, you have to stop one bad habit for good: mindless eating.
-This includes any time you are not really paying attention to how much food you’re putting in your mouth.
+This includes any time you are not paying attention to how much food you put in your mouth.
 One example of this that millennials are terrible for is eating while doing something else.

 Watching TV, reading, driving, and working can distract you from your food.
-As a result, you may end up eating more than you had intended.
+As a result, you may eat more than you had intended.
 Whether it’s potato chips or carrot sticks, those are extra calories your body just doesn’t need!
-And let’s be real: most of us are chowing down on sugary or salty junk foods while we binge watch our favorite shows, so not eating while you do other activities can also help you cut down on unhealthy snacking in general.
+And let’s be honest: most of us are chowing down on sugary or salty junk foods while we binge-watch our favorite shows, so not eating while you do other activities can also help you cut down on unhealthy snacking in general.

-To cut down on mindless eating, try to eat slowly.
+To reduce mindless eating, try to eat slowly.
 Taking breaks often also gives your body time to realize when it’s full before it’s too late.
 Nobody likes feeling overstuffed!
-Did you know it actually takes around 20 minutes for your brain to know that your stomach is full?
-If you power through your meal, you will likely end up feeling bloated and probably gaining weight.
+Did you know it takes around 20 minutes for your brain to know your stomach is full?
+If you power through your meal, you will likely feel bloated and probably gain weight.

-Not only will eating mindfully help you feel and look better, but you’ll gain a new appreciation for just how tasty your food is.
-Really savor each bite.
+Eating mindfully will help you feel and look better, and you’ll gain a new appreciation for just how tasty your food is.
+Savor each bite.
 You’ll be surprised how much more enjoyable your meals can be when you take the time to appreciate them!

 4. Eat Smaller Portions